AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 | 10 | Exit StudentConnect |

 > 💡 **Tip:**<br>
-> Scroll through long lists using the scroll bars.
+> You should scroll through long list using the scroll bar.

 ### Key Features